 To define an Expense as a variable spending amount, choose '% variable' from the Spending Type dropdown, as shown below:

-Then simply enter the percentage in the 'Amount' field and OnTrajectory will do the rest.
-To ensure the calculated amount will meet your actual needs, be sure to check the calculated amount by pressing the 'Show Expense Data' button.
+Simply enter the percentage in the 'Amount' field and OnTrajectory will do the rest.
+To ensure the calculated amount will meet your actual needs, be sure to check it in the Expenses tab of your Output Data.

 If you believe an expense will simply keep up with inflation, there's no need to enter a value here.